narkkil/gblex/README.md

 ## Getting started

 1. Ensure you have Elixir, Git and Git configured to work with Github
-1. Create your Github Pages repository on Github
+2. Create your Github Pages repository on Github
     - Important: Only add the bare repo if you wish to publish your blog via `mix gblex.publish`
-2. Clone this repository `git clone https://github.com/narck/gblex`
+3. Clone this repository `git clone https://github.com/narck/gblex`
+4. Configure your blog title and Github username in `config/config.exs`
-3. Run the following commands inside your local clone:
+5. Run the following commands inside your local clone:

 ```elixir
 mix deps.get